delisma/DW-Extension-HTMLinter/README.md

 ##Roadmap
 * //TODO: Progress bar with a cancel option
-* //TODO: New naming convention to go thru one folder instead of three
 * //TODO: Generate a report of changes done on file
 * //TODO: Make the change affect all open documents also